Facebook's top India lobbyist Ankhi Das quits after content row

-NEW DELHI (Reuters) - Facebook Inc’s top India lobbyist Ankhi Das has quit, the U.S. tech giant said on Tuesday, months after a political controversy erupted over how the popular social media network regulates political content in the country.
+NEW DELHI (Reuters) - Facebook Inc’s top India lobbyist Ankhi Das has quit, months after a newspaper report suggested the way the social media network regulated political content in its biggest market by users favoured Prime Minister Narendra Modi’s ruling party.

-Das, who was Facebook’s public policy head for India, South & Central Asia, has decided to step down to pursue her interest in public service, the company said in a statement.
+The company said in a statement on Tuesday that Das, who was Facebook’s public policy head for India, South & Central Asia, had decided to step down to pursue her interest in public service.

 After the article, Facebook India head Ajit Mohan defended Das and the company’s policies in an internal community post seen by Reuters.